Skip to content

 Don’t fill your pages just to fill them.
 Make sure each page has fresh new content that serves a specific purpose.

 Be sure you're following good content marketing practices.
-The bots reward highly authoritative content that long form, well researched and resonates well with an audience.
+The bots reward highly authoritative, long-form, well-researched content and resonate well with an audience.

 13. Use the Right Keywords